Explore the Laguna de Santa Rosa Wetlands

 A sign in the park explains the value of the wetlands

 To view wildlife, take a cue from the herons.
-Pick a spot that is downwind and sit or stand very still.
-Silence is best.
+Pick a spot that is downwind and quietly sit or stand still.
 You may hear more than your eyes can see.
-Dawn or dusk are the optimal times for sighting wildlife.
-Wear neutral colored clothing and unscented lotions.
-And do not bring dogs.
-(If you do bring dogs, they must stay on a leash at all times.)
+For optimal wildlife sightings, wear neutral colors and unscented lotions, and go at dawn or dusk.
+Dogs won’t help you spot wildlife, but you can bring a leashed pet.

 A child runs along the trail through the laguna

-Housed in an old stone farmhouse dating from 1872, the foundation offers classes, talks and art exhibits pertaining to the Laguna’s ecology and its cultural history as a gathering place for both the Coast Miwok and Pomo tribes.
+The Environmental Center of the Laguna de Santa Rosa Foundation is located just north of Sebastopol and is housed in an old stone farmhouse dating from 1872.
+The foundation offers classes, films, and exhibits pertaining to Laguna’s ecology and its cultural history as a gathering place for both the Coast Miwok and Pomo tribes.

 You Might Also Like